A. J. Verel: Professional, Political & Philanthropic Career

 In 2014 Verel was sworn in as a Reserve Deputy Sheriff by Tim Howard (sheriff) of Erie County, New York, where he was assigned to the Scientific Staff Division.

 In 2015 A.J.
 Verel was elected and sworn in as the 52nd President of the Judges & Police Executives Conference of Erie County, NY, a non-profit organization that was formed in 1932.
 Under Verel's leadership it has expanded to work with programs through the various court systems that identify at-risk-youth and provide positive mentorship to them.
 The organization also runs events that recognize those in the law enforcement, judiciary, legal and business community who have made significant contributions to the region and their respected fields.
 In addition, the organization also provides scholarships to high school students who are seeking careers in various legal and business fields through its Scholarship Program and donations from the Paul A. Saffrin Foundation.

 The Legal & Business Professionals, also headed by Verel, through its annual Toy Drive provides toys to families in need during the Christmas Holiday Season throughout WNY and the Southern Tier serving Erie, Niagara, Steuben, Schuyler and Chemung Counties and parts of Northern PA.

 Since 1997 Verel has donated boxing rings, marital arts and gym equipment to facilities in the cities of Buffalo, Bath, Elmira and Binghamton, NY to get kids off the street helping those areas provide healthier physical exercise opportunities to children and young adults through sanctioned programs.
 Verel also has been an HR & Safety consultant to Billionaire Adam Weitsman, a leader in the scrap metal business and philanthropist from the Owego, NY area who is also a top social media influencer.

 In 2023 Verel was sworn in and promoted to the Rank of Captain in charge of Professional Standards and Governmental Relations with the City of Buffalo Special Police.

-In 2024 Verel was appointed and sworn in as a New York State Trooper PBA Signal 30 division trustee.
+In 2024 Verel was appointed and sworn in as a New York State Trooper assigned as a trustee to the PBA's Signal 30 division and in 2026 was appointed the Chief Medical Administrator for the NYS Police Surgeons Group.

-Full Time Verel is the Vice-President for employee & labor relations and chief contract negotiator for Guthrie Hospitals (Guthrie Robert Packer Hospital, Guthrie Corning Hospital, Guthrie Troy Community Hospital, Guthrie Lourdes Hospital, Guthrie Cortland Medical Center) and Healthcare Groups, one of the largest private Medical Groups covering Central and Southern NY & Northern PA.
+Verel is currently the Associate Vice-president for employee & labor relations and contract negotiator for one of the largest private Medical Groups covering Central and Southern NY & Northern PA.